Sir Richard Lambert, Chair

 Sonia began her career as a music teacher and has worked in primary and secondary schools across the UK.
 She has been actively involved in creating and sustaining 7 charities that continue to provide educational, social and artistic opportunities for local and national communities including The Corsham Windband Association (1981 - Founder), Teach First (2002 - Founding Ambassador), and National Orchestra for All (2011 - Founding Adviser).

-Family Links were one of the original 25 members of the Fair Education Alliance and Nick chaired the IG3 working group on character, emotional wellbeing and mental health from 2015-2017.
+Nick has been part of the FEA since its founding, and he chaired the IG3 working group on character, emotional wellbeing and mental health from 2015-2017.

 Richard is an Honorary Vice-President of the UK Chartered Institute of Linguists and is actively involved in policy matters relating to the teaching of modern foreign languages.
 He chaired the 'Born Global' MFL research project (on behalf of the British Academy for the Humanities and Social Sciences).
 He is a Director of the London Symphony Orchestra and an Honorary Fellow of Lincoln College, Oxford.

 Ndidi has been an Executive Director at Teach First since 2012, but her time with Teach first started almost 10 year prior to that when she joined the first Cohort of the Teach First Leadership Development Programme in 2003.
 Ndidi spent her first 3 years teaching at her placement school, The Business Academy, Bexley.
 She then moved to Burlington Danes Academy as an Assistant Principal where she contributed to the rapid improvement that lifted the school out of special measures and saw it established as one of the best state schools in the country.
 In 2012, Ndidi joined the Teach First Staff, bringing 10 years of classroom and senior school leadership experience to the Charity.
 Working in different strategic roles over the past 5 years, she is now the Executive Director accountable for the impact of the charity's Ambassador (alumni), Access and Collective Action strategies.
 Her overarching focus is to connect and mobilise Teach First Ambassadors (Alumni), Charities, Government, Businesses and Social Enterprises to work together to end educational inequality.